Home » A la Carte » Appetizers, Sides & Snacks » Easy Low Sodium Onion Fritters

 Low Sodium Onion Fritters

-Crunchy Low Sodium Onion Fritters taste like a bloomin onion and are even easier to make than onion rings.
+Crunchy Low Sodium Onion Fritters taste like a Bloomin onion and are even easier to make than onion rings.
 The spices are the secret to the Zing!

 Prep Time 10 minutes